Maruja Hinestrosa

 María de la Cruz Hinestrosa Eraso (1914–2002), known as Maruja Hinestrosa (Note: Also spelled Hinestroza.) or Maruja Hinestrosa de Rosero, was a Colombian pianist and composer.
 She composed in a wide range of styles, and her song "El Cafetero" is particularly well-known.

 Biography

 María de la Cruz Hinestrosa Eraso was born on 16 November 1914 in Pasto, in the Colombian department of Nariño.
 Her parents were Julia Eraso and Roberto Hinestrosa, and she had three siblings.

-Hinestrosa started studing music theory, singing, and piano in Pasto under a Franciscan nun called Mother Bautista.
+Hinestrosa started studying music theory, singing, and piano in Pasto under a Franciscan nun called Mother Bautista.